Where do you work in Alabama?

-The Freshwater Land Trust works in Jefferson, Shelby, St. Clair, Blount, Walker, Bibb, Tuscaloosa, and Chilton Counties.
+Freshwater Land Trust works throughout Central Alabama, including in Bibb, Blount, Dallas, Jefferson, Shelby, St. Clair, Tuscaloosa, and Walker counties.

 Would you consider land protection opportunities outside of that area?

-We focus our conservation work in those counties.
-However, the Board of Directors agrees that if we were asked to help with an important conservation project outside of our work area, we would certainly consider it.
+We focus our conservation work primarily in those counties.
+However, the Board of Directors agrees that if we were asked to help with an important conservation project outside of Central Alabama, we would certainly consider it.

 How do you decide what lands you want to protect?

-The Freshwater Land Trust’s Board of Directors set five major conservation priorities that we use when considering new lands for protection.
-A property that ranked high in each of these categories and within our seven-county work area would be considered a high conservation priority:
+Freshwater Land Trust’s Board of Directors set five major conservation priorities that we use when considering new lands for protection.
+A property that ranks high in each of these categories would be considered a high conservation priority:

 - Water Quality Protection (areas with high risk of erosion)